dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 ## Running the client

 To run the client you need an HTTP server.
-The easiest way to get started is to use the npm module [http-server](https://www.npmjs.com/package/http-server), which lets you serve any directory as a website.
-Switch to the client directory and use npm's **npx** tool to run the server without having to install it first:
+The easiest way to get started is to use the NPM module [http-server](https://www.npmjs.com/package/http-server), which lets you serve any directory as a website.
+Switch to the client directory and use NPM's **npx** tool to run the server without having to install it first:

 ```shell
 $ cd chat/client